Emeraude Ferries: Amalgamation

 In 1987 Emeraude took over the services and boats of Vedettes Blanches et Vertes.
 Blanches et Vertes was formed from the amalgamation of the two previous operating companies Vedettes Blanches Saint Malo and Vedettes Vertes Granvillaises who had first launched their high speed catamaran services to the Channel Islands in 1976.
-In 1988 the company rebranded its ferry services as Emeraude Lines.
+In 1988 the company rebranded its ferry services as Emeraude Lines and adopted a new green/red livery.